nf-core/funcscan/paper/paper.md

 nf-core/funcscan has developed an active user community of scientific users and developers who continuously contribute ideas, bug reports and code via issues and pull requests on GitHub.
 The pipeline is already being actively used in research (https://www.mdpi.com/2076-2607/14/1/145, https://link.springer.com/article/10.1007/s12602-025-10718-9, https://pmc.ncbi.nlm.nih.gov/articles/PMC12051446/, https://link.springer.com/article/10.1007/s12223-026-01445-x).
 Additionally, the pipeline received a contribution of a whole new workflow (CAZyme screening) by new community members outside of the original developers.
 Discussions of pipeline as well as research domain related topics happen on the open-to-join nf-core workspace on the Slack platform.
-This illustrates the public interest and proactive efforts from scientific users to use, maintain, and improve the pipeline.functionalities.
+This illustrates the public interest and proactive efforts from scientific users to use, maintain, and improve the pipeline functionalities.

 # AI usage disclosure